01 – West Indies cricketer and politician Sir Learie Constantine becomes Britain’s first black life peer.

 31 – In his first concert after the three years of semi-retirement that followed his near-fatal motorcycle crash, Bob Dylan plays for 150,000 ecstatic fans at the second Isle of Wight Festival of Music.
 Backed by The Band, Dylan sings such favourites as Tambourine Man and Subterranean Homesick Blues in a two-hour set.

-01 – Army officers led by Captain Moamer al Gaddafi throw out 70-year-old King Idris and take power, declaring Libya a republic.
+01 – Army officers led by Captain Moamer al Gaddafi throw out 70-year-old King Idris and take power in a bloodless coup, declaring Libya a republic.

 03 – North Vietnamese statesman, Ho Chi Minh, dies of a heart attack, aged 79.